Gigaspaces/xap-docs/site/content/xap110adm/clustered-vs-non-clustered-proxies.markdown

 ```

 # Why Would I want a Clustered Proxy?
-A clustered proxy provide you access the entire cluster rather a specific partition.
+A clustered proxy provides you access to the entire cluster rather than a specific partition.
 Once you will need to read/write/take/clear/execute against the entire cluster you must use a clustered proxy.

 # Performance Considerations of a Clustered Proxy
 With a remote client, serialization and network activity will impact the performance when writing/reading data.
-With a collocated non-clustered proxy serialization and network activity will not happen when the client code interacts with the embedded space so these should not be considered, but they will be considered when the embedded space have a backup pair.
+With a collocated non-clustered proxy serialization and network activity will not happen when the client code interacts with the embedded space so these should not be considered, but they will be considered when the embedded space has a backup pair.
 Here the replication activity will be impacted by the serialization and network activity.
-Still, this would be a single network hop rather two when having a remote client.
+Still, this would be a single network hop rather than two when having a remote client.

 # Protective Mode Exception when using a Non-Clustered Proxy

-To protect a user using a non-clustered proxy from writing or updates objects using a wrong routing field value, GigaSpaces running by default in Protective Mode.
+To protect a user using a non-clustered proxy from writing or updating objects using a wrong routing field value, GigaSpaces runs by default in Protective Mode.
 This will throw the `ProtectiveModeException` and block users from getting into such scenarios.
 You can turn off this behavior by using the following: `com.gs.protectiveMode.wrongEntryRoutingUsage=false`.

 The `com.gigaspaces.client.protective.ProtectiveModeException` is thrown when:
 - Writing a new object using a wrong routing field with a non-clustered proxy.